zzzteph/DutchGovScope/index.md

 This structured approach ensures that our repository is always up-to-date and accurately reflects the current digital landscape of the Dutch government.
-In the [`/data`](/data) directory, there's an analysis of security configurations for various resources, including the following information:
  - **URL**
  - **SSL:** Grade from [https://www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/)
  - **HTTP Rank:** Based on HTTP headers statistics from below